ingeninge/Wasserhahn/README.md

 First idea was to let it work with an Arduino Sketch, witch you can find in the sources.
 But then I figured out how to set up Tasmota to work with this Board and Motor.
 The workaround is: Tasmota [https://github.com/arendst/Tasmota] (I use Version 7.1) controls 2 relays - one for Opening and one for Closing the tap.
 The downside is, you will have to use two buttons or configure node-red with a function to control the state and switch between the states.<br>
 For Programming see https://www.forward.com.au/pfod/ESP8266/GPIOpins/index.html GPIO0 and RST are on Jumper J5.
 GPIO2 is permanently pulled up via R8.
 Todo: Remove copper under the antenna!
 Enable access to GPIO15 for programming mode or pull low permanent. update mill and drill files, mill, solder and test the layout.
 Release to public

+The settings for Tasmota can be found in the Wiki https://github.com/ingeninge/Wasserhahn/wiki